 Trucks travel on either Amphitheatre Parkway or North Shoreline Boulevard, onto Crittenden Lane, and then through Shoreline Park on park maintenance levee-top roads.Traffic takes place between 7:30 A.M. and 4 P.M. weekdays, intermittently through 2022.
 The work will include building wildlife habitat slopes and islands and improving levees at the U.S. Fish and Wildlife Service's Refuge.

 Machines and crews have been hard at work in December tearing down levees and clearing vegetation on Island Pond A19 so Bay tides can enter and speed salt marsh growth there and at nearby Pond A20.
 Biologists were brought in to clear the salt marsh vegetation, in case any listed wildlife are harboring there.

-Ravenswood: Construction crews are installing huge pipes to create water control structures and shoring up levees, helping to prepare the way for duck and shorebird ponds.
+Construction crews are installing huge culverts to create water control structures and shoring up levees, helping to prepare the way for duck and shorebird ponds.
 Partnering non-profit Save The Bay is scattering seed and planting vegetation on our new habitat slopes - read about it here.
 Contractors are completing handrails and other final items, and we are preparing to breach Pond R4, likely in the winter.
 The completed 294-acre project will feature not only the bird ponds but also new trails, a viewing platform, new tidal marsh along the Bay, nesting islands and habitat slopes for wildlife.